 Pediatric Bacterial Infections: How and Why it’s Misdiagnosed

-By Jess Davis September 23, 2023 Pediatric Infection
+By Jess Davis September 23, 2023 Bacterial and Viral Infections Misdiagnosis/Failure to Diagnose

-In the realm of pediatric medicine, pediatric bacterial infections, and viral infections can share similar symptoms.
-This can cause inattentive healthcare providers to dismiss warning signs of a serious bacterial infection, and instead assume a child has a routine virus.
-In this article, we will delve into the reasons behind this common misdiagnosis, the potential consequences, and how a Georgia medical malpractice law firm can help families affected by such errors seek justice.
+Pediatric bacterial infections and viral infections can share similar symptoms.
+This can cause inattentive healthcare providers to dismiss warning signs of a serious bacterial infection.
+Instead, doctors and nurses sometimes assume a child has a routine virus.
+This article will delve into the reasons behind this common misdiagnosis.
+We will also explore the potential consequences of these medical mistakes.
+Finally, we will discuss how a Georgia medical malpractice law like ours can help.

 Understanding the Differences: Pediatric Bacterial and Viral Infections

 Before delving into the reasons for misdiagnosis, it’s essential to understand the differences between bacterial and viral infections.
 Bacterial infections are caused by bacteria, single-celled microorganisms that can multiply rapidly in the body, causing harm.
-On the other hand, viral infections are caused by viruses, which are even smaller and can only replicate within host cells.
+On the other hand, viral infections are caused by — as you’d guess — viruses.

 Both types of infections can lead to similar symptoms, such as fever, cough, and congestion, which can easily confuse healthcare professionals who aren’t paying close attention.
 However, the treatment for each infection differs significantly.
 Bacterial infections are typically treated with antibiotics, while viral infections often require supportive care as antibiotics do not work against viruses.